BarbaraHernandez/localvote/README.md

 ## Live Demo: https://local-vote.herokuapp.com/

 ## Project Description (MVP)
+This application should:
- - This application will allow users to write new policies and share them with others.
+ - Allow users to write new policies and share them with others.
- - This application will allow users to read the policies that have been published and vote to agree or disagree.
+ - Allow users to read the policies that have been published and vote to agree or disagree.
- - This application will require that users to perform authentication through Facebook.
+ - Prompt users to perform authentication through Facebook.
+ - Allow users to search the database of existing policies.

 ## Feature Requests
-- Users sign in to publish new policies or vote.
+- Require users sign in to post new policies
-- Users could use sorting tools to reach the topic they are interested in.
+- Allow users to sort by topics they are interested in.
-- System would generate monthly top supported topic and email it to local government.
+- Generate a short list of the most voted-for policies of the month and send it to local government.
+- Add an administrator view to moderate policy submissions.

 ## Technologies Used
 - CSS3